raydac/java-comment-preprocessor/README.md

   public static void main(String ... args){}
  }
 ```
-# How to remove all coments from sources
+# How to remove all comments from sources
-Sometime it is very useful to remove totally all comments from sources, such possiblitiy was included into JCP and can be activated through special flag or command line switcher.
-The Example of use for comment removing through CLI interface
+Sometimes it is very useful to remove totally all comments from sources, such possibility included into JCP and can be activated with either a special flag or command line switcher.
+The example below shows how to remove all comments with CLI use:
 ```
 java -jar ./jcp-7.0.4.jar --i:/sourceFolder --o:/resultFolder -ef:none --r
 ```